GeorgeTerzis/c_templates_capi/README.md

 ## What it does

 C doesn't have generics.
-The usual workarounds are `void*` (no type safety), macros written by hand (tedious and error-prone), or code generation.
+The usual workarounds are `void*`, macros written by hand, or code generation.
 This tool takes a third approach: you annotate your C structs and functions with special naming conventions, and the tool generates a re-includable header that uses `##` token-pasting macros to stamp out type-safe instantiations.

 The output is a header you can include multiple times with different type definitions: